Big Tech CEOs told 'time for self-regulation is over' by US lawmakers

 Republicans on the panel also criticized the tech giants for what they see as efforts to stifle conservative voices.

-Former President Donald Trump, accused of inciting the Jan 6 violence, has been banned by Twitter.
-Facebook has asked its independent oversight board to rule on whether to bar him permanently.
+Former President Donald Trump was banned by Twitter over inciting violence around Jan.
+6, while Facebook has asked its independent oversight board to rule on whether to bar him permanently.
 He is still suspended from YouTube.

-Some lawmakers are calling for Section 230 of the Communications Decency Act, which shields online platforms from liability over user content, to be scrapped or rejigged.
-Some Democrats, including President Joe Biden, agree.

 The three CEOs have all appeared in front of Congress before, with Facebook's Zuckerberg clocking up seven appearances since 2018.

-Last year saw false narratives about voter fraud that spurred Trump supporters to organise online and come to Washington on Jan 6, as well as untruths about the severity of the COVID-19 pandemic, bogus treatments for the coronavirus and the safety of vaccinations.
+Last year saw false narratives about voter fraud that spurred Trump supporters to organize online and come to Washington on Jan.
+6, as well as untruths about the severity of the coronavirus pandemic, bogus treatments for the coronavirus and the safety of vaccinations.